Wik Peoples v Queensland: The Holroyd River Holding

 The Holroyd River Holding is 1119 sqmi in area.
 The first Holroyd lease was issued to Marie Stuart Perkins in 1945.
-It was granted under the Land Act of 1910 (Qld).
+It was granted under the Land Act 1910 (Qld).
 This lease was surrendered in 1973.
 The first lease was granted for pastoral purposes.
 A second lease for thirty years was issued under the Land Act 1962 (Qld) in 1975 to John Herbert Broinowski, John Darling, James Maurice Gordon, and Ross Farm Pty Ltd. The second lease was not limited to pastoral purposes.
 The Holroyd land was subject solely to a claim by the Wik people.

 The Mitchellton Lease

 The Mitchellton Lease was 535 sqmi in area.
 It is located north of Normanton, in far north Queensland.
 The claim extends from the Mitchell River to the Edward River in the north and west to the Gulf of Carpentaria.
 It is in the District of Cook which was opened up for occupation in 1866.
 The first Michellton lease was granted to Alfred Joseph Smith, Thomas Alexander Simpson and Marshall Hanley Woodhouse in 1915 under the Land Act 1910.
 The lessees did not take up actual possession of the land.
 The first lease was forfeited for non-payment of rent in 1918.
 A second lease was granted in 1919.
 The new lessee also did not take up possession.
 The lease was surrendered in 1921.
 Each lease was issued for pastoral purposes.
 Since 1922 the land had been reserved for the benefit of Aboriginals.
 Both the Wik people and the Thayorre People made claims over the area.